Vinyl Windows Enhance a Modern Landmark in an Artisan Community

 In this growing urban arts community, the city needed a new mixed-use residential complex that was uniquely designed with artistic flair and would be an affordable option for local artists to call home.

 The city was looking for a fresh, new look in their community, to build the neighborhood into a cultural hub.
 The owner wanted to provide livable, affordable housing opportunities to inspire artists to develop their craft while contributing to the cities growth.

 The idea was to create a unique and modern industrial look using corrugated and perforated metals, alongside a golden colored stucco exterior in a repeating square pattern.
 Perforated metal screens were also added over the main entry to provide shade for a shared community room.
 Blue and green neon paint applied beneath the exit stairs create a beautiful glow at night.

 The building incorporated very simple, conventional, and affordable materials, to convey a contemporary feeling.
-The building fits seamlessly into the new, modern vernacular that is El Paso.
+The building fits seamlessly into the new, modern vernacular.